Poet | Essayist | Writer's Coach

 Threnody to the River and its victims

 Natural imagery forms a real substrate to almost the entire collection.
 At this time I was suffering from a bout of Dissociation and the late Summer natural world of my hometown was both familiar and spooky.
 Even now I remember a particular way the light was reflecting from the ghostly tree trunks and the clouds rolled over, fat with rain.
 I spent a lot of time wandering aimlessly in this atmosphere.
-As you may notice I am a huge of epigraphs, I believe they set the context and usually say things in a way I could only dream of.
+As you may notice I am a huge fun of epigraphs, I believe they set the context and usually say things in a way that standing on the shoulders of giants does, a way I could only dream of.
 I am pretty sure I will never not use one!
 (Except for some of my poetry...)

 This piece posits what it would be to lose everything of our frail natural world to the deluges of Apocalyptic industrialisation, a fate many of us are, quite sensibly, terrified of.
 We are creatures of the world, we too would be taken; along with our relationships, leaving nothing but hollowed-out ghasts.
 Rain is eternal, we are temporary.